REAR EXTENSION IDEAS

 Forget planning permission, forget building regulations, forget paperwork… for now, let’s have some fun and get stuck into brainstorming what your new space could look like!
 There are so many options for how your rear extension could be used - we’ll take you through a couple of them.

 Victorian houses used to have their utility areas at the back of the house and as a result the garden is often cut off from the main living areas and this is something we will look to address during the design development stage.
-Because an architect designed rear house extension needs to be the sum of a variety of considerations, a response to the client brief, cost and quality requirements.
+Because a designer designed rear house extension needs to be the sum of a variety of considerations, a response to the client brief, cost and quality requirements.
 Below we have selected some projects to lend architectural inspiration and design ideas for your rear extension.

 In pure design terms there are two main choices when considering a rear extension.
 The geometry of the extension, the amount of space added, the use of the internal spaces and how they connect to the garden area will all depend on the particular requirements of the occupiers.
 As a starting point though, and in design terms, we can define rear extensions as follows:

 A design that is in-keeping with the character of the existing house or flat, for example Georgian or Victorian.

 A fresh addition that establishes a dialogue between tradition and modernity, and it reflects contemporary aspects of construction and design.